+Biology

+Contact person: Mr Alan Bradshaw

+Timetable Code: BIO

-Biology General Senior Subject Contact person: Mr Alan Bradshaw Recommended Achievement Levels: Year 10 Science and English B Achi evement in Timetable Code: BIO
+Year 10 Science and English and C Achievement in

 Biology provides opportunities for students to engage with living systems.

-Students develop their understanding of cells and multicellular organisms.
-They engage with the concept of maintaining the internal environment.
-They study biodiversity and the interconnectedness of life.
-This knowledge is linked with the concepts of heredity and the continuity of life.
+In Unit 1, students develop their understanding of cells and multicellular organisms.
+In Unit 2, they engage with the concept of maintaining the internal environment.
+In Unit 3, students study biodiversity and the interconnectedness of life.
+This knowledge is linked in Unit 4 with the concepts of heredity and the continuity of life.

+Students will learn valuable skills required for the scientific investigation of questions.
+In addition, they will become citizens who are better informed about the world around them and who have the critical skills to evaluate and make evidence-based decisions about current scientific issues.

+Biology aims to develop students':
-Students learn and apply aspects of the knowledge and skills of the discipline (thinking, experimentation, problemsolving and research skills), understand how it works and how it may impact society.
-They develop their sense of wonder and curiosity about life; respect for all living things and the environment; understanding of biological systems, concepts, theories and models; appreciation of how biological knowledge has developed over time and continues to develop; a sense of how biological knowledge influences society.

-Students plan and carry out fieldwork, laboratory and other research investigations; interpret evidence; use sound, evidence-based arguments creatively and analytically when evaluating claims and applying biological knowledge; and communicate biological understanding, findings, arguments and conclusions using appropriate representations, modes and genres.
+- sense of wonder and curiosity about life - · respect for all living things and the environment - understanding of how biological systems interact and are interrelated, the flow of matter and energy through and between these systems, and the processes by which they persist and change - understanding of major biological concepts, theories and models related to biological systems at all scales, from subcellular processes to ecosystem dynamics - appreciation of how biological knowledge has developed over time and continues to develop; how scientists use biology in a wide range of applications; and how biological knowledge influences society in local, regional and global contexts - ability to plan and carry out fieldwork, laboratory and other research investigations, including the collection and analysis of qualitative and quantitative data and the interpretation of evidence - ability to use sound, evidence-based arguments creatively and analytically when evaluating claims and applying biological knowledge - ability to communicate biological understanding, findings, arguments and conclusions using appropriate representations, modes and genres.